-Fruit fiesta: Bounty of bananas up for grabs
+Fruit fiesta: Bounty of bananas a hot commodity

-A community organisation in Queenstown has gone public with a very a-peel-ing offer - 200kgs of free bananas.
+A community organisation in Queenstown hwent public today with a very a-peel-ing offer - 200kgs of free bananas.

 Happiness House, on Park Street in Queenstown, made the generous offer to give away the fruit after charity Kiwi Harvest dropped them off.